NamedPipeServer class

 ManualMessageLoopEnter

-Runs a Win32 message loop on the calling thread until ManualMessageLoopLeave is called from another thread (or any handler raises a WM_USER_QUITTING posting).
+Runs a Win32 message loop on the calling thread until ManualMessageLoopLeave is called from another thread.

 Syntax: server.ManualMessageLoopEnter